-The Covid-19 pandemic has had an unprecedented impact on the Council's operations since lockdown was introduced in late March 2020.
+The Covid-19 pandemic has had an unprecedented impact on the Council's operations since the first 'lockdown' was introduced in late March 2020.
 The Council has adapted to new ways of working, such as remote working for the majority of employees, and a reliance on redeployment and volunteering to support those services where the need is greatest.

-Throughout lockdown, the Council has continued to deliver its critical services - keeping schools open for children of key workers and vulnerable families, working with care homes, allowing parks and public spaces to remain open and ensuring bin collections and recycling continue as usual.
+Throughout the first lockdown period, the Council had continued to deliver its critical services - keeping schools open for children of key workers and vulnerable families, working with care homes, allowing parks and public spaces to remain open and ensuring bin collections and recycling continue as usual.